HaakonME/moodle-booktool_importepub/README.txt

     but it can be any book.
 Unfortunately Moodle does not provide any better place to put such a link.)

+### Import options

+- Create one book per chapter:
+  This will create one book for every chapter, instead of only one book with many chapters.

+- Add header:
+  This allows you to type in a string of HTML code that is added at the start of every chapter.

+- Add footer:
+  This allows you to type in a string of HTML code that is added at the end of every chapter.

+- Subchapters:
+  This allows you to divide chapters into subchapters.
+  You can specify which HTML tag to start a new subchapter at, and optionally one or more class names that must match.

+- Enable stylesheets:
+  This enables stylesheets.

+- Prevent small text:
+  This will try to prevent the text size from being smaller than the default text size.

+- Ignore font family:
+  This will try to make all text appear in the default font instead of any font specified in the EPUB file.

+## Thanks

+Some features of the plugin were developed with support from the Ministry Division of the Archbishops’ Council of the Church of England.

 ## Credits